orionrobots/orionrobots.github.io/wiki/cybermaster.md

 ---
 layout: page
-title: CyberMaster
+title: Lego CyberMaster
+tags: [robots, robotics]
 date: 2007-01-28 20:47:25
 ---
-Cybermaster is a great Lego Robot microcontroller.
+The Lego Cybermaster is a great Lego Robot microcontroller.

 It was a predecessor to the Lego RCX, and used a wireless transmission system in the 27Mhz band to download data instead of infra red.
 Like the RCX, the Cybermaster is a programmable brick and can be used with various coding systems to get some interesting behaviour.